A Daily Dashboard map in Mindomo connects you to the information and resources that you need every day.

 Your Daily Dashboard map can be the first map you open when you launch Mindomo.
 All your important projects and resources should be just one click away.

 If appropriate, you could consider sharing your Daily Dashboard map with your supervisor or colleagues, so that they are properly aware of your commitments and don’t keep adding more things.
-You can also collaborate in real-time with them to edit the mind map.
+You can also benefit from this collaborative mind map template to edit it in real-time with them.
 However, this might mean leaving out your personal projects.

 Updating your Daily Dashboard